Blaze Entertainment has revealed a follow-up to the original Evercade handheld, the Evercade Exp.

 But what happens to the original console now a new version is set to take over the space?
 Simply put, the original Evercade is getting laid to rest, and will cease production.
 Goodnight sweet prince and all that.

 What does this mean for owners?
-Well, Blaze will still continue to honour warranties should any problems arise.
+Well, Blaze will still continue to honor warranties should any problems arise.
 That’s good.
 There’s also one final update coming, and Blaze will no longer support cartridge releases for firmware 1.3.X and below.
 Blaze does go on to note games will be guaranteed to run on version 2.X or above, though.